Code rarely ages well, and merging doesn’t get any easier over time. Here's how Swarmia helps your team get pull requests through faster.

 Going Faster Helps the Team

-By managing the amount of work in progress and code review time, teams can significantly accelerate their Pull Request cycle times.
-After getting into the habit of quick code reviews, teams can expect to close 80% of Pull Requests within 48 hours, and rarely have Pull Requests older than 14 days to deal with.
+By managing the amount of work in progress and code review time, teams can significantly accelerate their pull request cycle times.
+After getting into the habit of quick code reviews, teams can expect to close 80% of pull requests within 48 hours, and rarely have to deal with pull requests older than 14 days.

 Check the Current Situation

-Lack of visibility is a common cause for stuck Pull Requests.
+Lack of visibility is a common cause for stuck pull requests.
 Swarmia's Pull Request view gives a quick overview of what’s going on, and the charts give an idea of team throughput and bottlenecks.
-Just getting in a habit of checking the Pull Request view from time to time goes a long way to ensuring that Pull Requests are moving.
+Getting in the habit of checking the Pull Request view from time to time goes a long way to ensuring that pull requests are moving.

 The above Pull Request view tells you a lot about your situation.
-A large number of Pull Requests in progress is often a sign of a problem, and being able to see Pull Request ages helps understand its magnitude.
-The graphs above your Pull Request inbox give insights about cycle time and Pull Request throughput trends over time.
+A large number of pull requests in progress is often a sign of a problem, and being able to see pull request ages helps you to understand its magnitude.
+The graphs above your pull request inbox give insights about cycle time and pull request throughput trends over time.

 💁♀️ Visit the Pull Request view regularly.
-It’s usually enough to check how many Pull Requests are open, and that there are no old and stale Pull Requests sitting on the shelf.
-Think of it as a canary in the goldmine, worth a closer look if there are apparent issues.
+It’s usually enough to check how many pull requests are open, and that there are no old and stale pull requests sitting on the shelf.
+Think of it as a canary in the goldmine, it's worth a closer look if there are apparent issues.